-- creating an intimidating, hostile, or offensive work environment; - unreasonably interfering with an individual's work performance; or - affecting an individual's employment opportunity.
+- · creating an intimidating, hostile, or offensive work environment; - unreasonably interfering with an individual's work performance; or - affecting an individual's employment opportunity.

 Harassment will not be tolerated.
-Forms of harassment include, but are not limited to, unwelcome verbal or physical advances and sexually, racially, or otherwise derogatory or discriminatory materials, statements, or remarks.
+Forms of harassment include, but are not limited to, unwelcome verbal or physical threats, advances and sexually, racially, or otherwise derogatory or discriminatory materials, statements, or remarks.
 All employees, including supervisors and managers, will be subject to disciplinary action up to and including termination for any act of harassment.

-Individuals who believe they have been subjected to harassment should immediately report the incident to their supervisors, higher management, or their designated Human Resources Department contacts.
-Complaints may also be made through the Business Conduct Hotline.
-All complaints will be promptly and thoroughly investigated.
+Individuals who believe they have been subjected to harassment should immediately report the incident to their supervisors, any member of management with whom they are comfortable, their designated Human Resources contacts or the Legal & Compliance Office.
+Reports may also be made confidentially and anonymously through the Business Conduct Hotline.
+All reports will be promptly and thoroughly investigated.

-Employees or supervisors who observe or become aware of harassment should immediately advise their supervisors, higher management, or their designated Human Resources Department contacts.
-No employee should assume that the Corporation is aware of a problem.
-All complaints and concerns should be brought to management's or the Human Resources Department's attention so that appropriate corrective steps can be taken.
+Employees or supervisors who observe or become aware of harassment should immediately advise their supervisors, higher management, their designated Human Resources contacts or the Legal & Compliance Office.
+No employee should assume that the Company is already aware of a problem.
+All complaints and concerns should be brought to management's, the Human Resources Department's, or the Legal & Compliance Office's attention so that appropriate steps can be taken.